OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Peranakan cuisine is a mix of Chinese ingredients and the spices and cooking methods used in Malaysia and Indonesia.
-This means that Peranakan cooking is paralleled to when chefs make dishes influenced by a variety of cultures – it becomes an interpretation of each dish based on preferred flavours and ingredients.
+Peranakan cuisine is a mix of Chinese ingredients and Malaysian/Indonesian spices and cooking methods.
+Importantly no two dishes are the same, as each creation is an interpretation based on the preferred flavours and ingredients of the chef.
 Some of the signature ingredients used in Peranakan cooking include coconut milk, laksa leaves, lemongrass and tamarind.
-There are of course countless others as Peranakan cuisine is known for being highly flavourful, precisely because so many different ingredients are used in each dish.
+There are of course countless others, as Peranakan cuisine is known for being highly flavourful – precisely because so many different ingredients are used in each dish.

-Peranakan cuisine is also prone to be influenced by the region where it is being prepared.
-Whether in Penang, Malaysia or Singapore, the flavours start to reflect both the more popular tastes but also the availability of ingredients.
-An example of this can be seen through one of the most popular and well-known Peranakan dishes, laksa.
-When prepared in Penang, or northern Malaysia, Peranakan food is flavoured by Thai influences, leading to a more sour assam laksa as compared to southern Malaysia and Singapore where the Indonesian influence has resulted in the coconut milk-heavy laksa lemak.
+Peranakan cuisine is heavily influenced by the region where it is prepared.
+Whether in Penang, Kuala Lumpur or Singapore, a dishes’ flavours cater to local tastes and availability of ingredients.
+An example of this is one of the most popular Peranakan dishes, laksa.
+When prepared in Penang, or northern Malaysia, Peranakan food is flavoured by Thai influences, leading to a more sour assam laksa as compared to southern Malaysia and Singapore, where the Indonesian influence results in the coconut milk-heavy laksa lemak.

-Peranakan cuisine cannot be whipped up quickly but rather requires a high level of patience and advance preparation.
-In order for the meats and seafood to properly absorb the essential spices, they must be marinated for many hours before they can be added into the cooking process.
-Even the spices require preparation since fresh spices are ideal for strong flavours.
+Peranakan cuisine is not fast food, instead requiring a high level of patience and preparation in advance.
+In order for the meat and seafood to properly absorb the essential spices, they must be marinated for many hours before they can be added to the cooking process.
+Even the spices require preparation, as fresh spices are ideal for strong flavours.
 The person cooking the dish will often use a mortar and pestle to grind the lemongrass, wild ginger and turmeric root that give Peranakan food its strong and distinct flavour.